-For International Speech and Humorous Speech, it's:

-"<Speaker's Name>, <Title of Speech>. <Title of Speech>, <Speaker's Name>."
+For International Speech, Humorous Speech and Tall Tales, it's: "<Speaker's Name>, <Title of Speech>, <Speaker's Name>."

 The goal is to make sure every contestant is treated equally and gets no more attention than any other contestant.
 Do not deviate from the script on this part.
-IT IS NOT THE TIME FOR THE CONTEST CHAIR TO AD-LIB OR JOKE.
+THIS IS NOT THE TIME FOR THE CONTEST CHAIR TO AD-LIB OR JOKE.